kshitijdeota/vscode-graphite-theme/README.md

 ![Custom CSS/JS Hack](https://raw.githubusercontent.com/kshitijdeota/vscode-graphite-theme/master/images/styles.png)

-Finally reload your editor and the Custom CSS should be taking.
-You can test this by typing into file - the dirty circle should be yellow not white.
+Finally reload your editor and the Custom CSS should be enabled.
+You can test this by typing into file - the dirty circle should be blue not white.

 **_Note: Reload custom CSS and JS after every VSCode update!_**